Vansh-Arora01/Secure-User-Authentication-and-Account-Management-API/README.md

 > A POST /register request with an invalid email and a short password.
 The API correctly returns a 400 Bad Request with a clear, array-based error message, as defined in the userRegisterValidator.
 >
 > ![API Register(Error)](./src/postman/Register(error).png)
-> A POST /register request with an valid email and a short password.
+> A POST /register request should be a valid email and a short password.
 The API correctly returns a 200 Success Request with a clear, array-based Success message, as defined in the userRegisterValidator.
 > ![API Register(Success)](./src/postman/Register(success).png)
 > **The email appears in Mailtrap, containing the welcome message and the verification link.**
 > ![Mailtrap Verify Email Message](./src/postman/mailtrap(verifyemail).png)